REGISTER EARLY – Competition Entry may close prior to Early Registration Cut-Off Date if Quota is Reached.

 • Dancers studying regularly at different studios, owned by different teachers, may compete for each studio, if each teacher is registered.

-If a number wins in one city, that same number may not compete in another city.
+• Dancers may compete in more than one city.
+However, if a number wins in one city, that same number may not compete in another city during that season.

 • No TEACHERS OR PROFESSIONAL DANCERS ARE ALLOWED TO COMPETE.

-• No use of fire, glass or live animals on stage.
+• No use of fire, liquids, glass, live animals or aerial equipment/rigging on stage.

 • Stage must be left clean by performers.

 • Crossing from Stage Right to Stage Left (or vice versa) during any competition number, must be done on stage.
 No points will be deducted for this. *There is no access to cross behind the stage, nor will it be permitted.

 • Beginning ENTRANCE and final EXIT will be Stage Right or Stage Left only.
 This will be dictated by venue.

 • 70 DANCERS MAXIMUM on stage at any given time for safety.